 Each site carries out ongoing human rights awareness activities, including annual human rights training.
 In fiscal 2022, Sharp held online training and e-learning on preventing all forms of harassment, as well as on other important topics.
 A total of 18 sessions were provided to around 17,200 employees.

 In fiscal 2022, compliance-related training based on the Sharp Code of Conduct was also provided to all Sharp Group employees.
 In this training, employees learned about working hours, wages and benefits, and freedom of association and collective bargaining, key themes in the human rights and labor field.
 About 18,000 employees took part in this e-learning program.

 - The Sharp Group respects fundamental human rights and does not engage in discriminatory actions or human rights violations in any of our business activities.
 The Sharp Group does not sanction child labor or forced labor.

 Sharp Code of Conduct (excerpt)

-- We do not allow child labor or any form of forced labor, and we support initiatives for the effective abolition of such labor practices.
+- We will not sanction child labor or any form of forced labor, and we will support its effective abolition.

-- With respect to all corporate activities—including employment practices concerning recruitment, salary, promotion, and training opportunities—we do not discriminate based on nationality, race, ethnic group, color, sex, health status, pregnancy, sexual orientation, age, marital status, religion, creed, social status, birth, property, bodily feature, physical or mental disability, political opinion, and the like.
+- In any corporate activities, including employment practices such as hiring, payment, promotion, opportunities for training and the like, we do not take any action that constitutes discrimination based on nationality, race, ethnic group, color, sex, physical health, pregnancy, sexual orientation, age, marital status, religion, creed, social status, birth, property, bodily feature, physical or mental disability, political opinion, and the like.